zeroseven/z7_semantilizer/README.md

 # The semantilizer

 This extension will detach the semantic definition from the field `header_layout` for the headlines of the content elements.
-Further you will get a semantic overview of your headline structure in the backend which also validate some mistakes.
+Further you will get a semantic overview of your headline structure in the backend which also validates some mistakes.

 ## Installation